iskandergaba/pyriodicity/docs/dev.rst

    uv export --group dev > requirements-dev.txt

    # The same as above if you wish to export documentation dependencies
+   # Use the flag --no-hashes to exclude the hash values
-   uv export --group docs > requirements-docs.txt
+   uv export --group docs --no-hashes > requirements-docs.txt